BitaceS/hytale-portal/README.md

 ## Quick start

 - Open `index.html` in your browser, or
-- Run a local server, e.g. `python3 -m http.server`, then open `http://localhost:8000`
+- Start a local server of your choice and head to `http://localhost:8000`.

 ## What you need to know